cedricksakalam/ACP-FINAL-PROJECT/ACP FINAL PROJ/PeriodicTableUI/README.md

      > Includes a "Reset Leaderboard" button to clear the leaderboard data from the database. reset_leaderboard(self) - Resets the leaderboard by deleting all entries from the database.
           > Prompts the user for confirmation and then calls reset_leaderboard_db() to clear the leaderboard.
+3. ### **Exception Handling**
+Used extensively (e.g., in database interactions and feedback submission) to manage errors gracefully.
+1. Input Validation: Catching invalid user inputs (e.g., non-numeric values) using try-except blocks.
+2. Database Error Handling: Wrapping database-related operations (e.g., creating tables, executing queries) in try-except blocks to catch sqlite3.DatabaseError.
+3. File Handling Errors: Managing errors when working with files, such as missing files or unsupported file types (e.g., images), using try-except.
+4. General Exception Handling: Catching all unexpected errors with a general Exception block to prevent crashes.

 3. ### **OOP-Concepts**:
    1. **Classes and Objects**